mongodb-industry-solutions/retail-store-v2/chatbot/README.md

 ![Create RAG App - 5](dw_rag_app_4.png)

-- You can now click `Next` until the wizard completes with `Review And Submit`.
+- You can now click `Next`.
+The next page is the 'Chunk & Vectorize' page where you can change Embedding models and pick a different data processing flow.
+For now, you can use the defaults and choose `Next`.
+The next page configures the Retrieval pipeline which allows for a host of configuration on how retrieval should work.
+Again, for now, the defaults are good and you can click `Review & Submit` and then `Save`.

 ![Create RAG App - 6](dw_rag_app_5.png)